West Coast Legal Education and Action Fund (WCLEAF)

 - Workshop/webinar – “Older Women’s Rights Matter: Providing Better Support with Legal Issues in the Context of Abuse”.

-- Wallet card – being translated into Arabic, Chinese (simplified), Chinese (traditional), Filipino (Tagalog), French (Canadian), Hindi, Persian (Farsi), Punjabi, Spanish, Urdu, and Vietnamese, as well as one focussed on services for Indigenous women.
+- Wallet card – being translated into Arabic, Chinese (Simplified), Chinese (Traditional), Filipino (Tagalog), French (Canadian), Hindi, Persian (Farsi), Punjabi, Spanish, Urdu, and Vietnamese, as well as one focused on services for Indigenous women.